 You want to make sure your dachshund feels safe and comfortable in your new home.
 If this is your first bringing a dog home, be sure to puppy- or dog-proof your home for safety.

 To keep your new furry friend comfortable, prepare his bed in a quiet area with low foot traffic.
-However, keep his bed close enough where he can still hear and see you and other people in the house.
+However, keep his bed close enough so he can still hear and see you and other people in the house.

 If you plan to use a crate for your Doxie, make sure that he is crate trained.
 Most dogs coming from the shelter might be scared of small enclosures.
 Don’t force your Dachshund to get in the crate, but train it to do so little by little.
 Keep them snug and safe in their crate with a Cozy Calming™ Blanket.

 You’ve made it home with your rescue dog and it’s feeding time.
 However, your dog is not eating, so what could be wrong?
 When feeding your four-legged buddy, remember that some rescue dogs may not have much appetite yet.
 So, be sure to do it in a quiet and calm place to encourage proper eating.

 Put your rescue dog at ease by treating them to a dog treat like Victor’s Doggy Cookies and Calming Chews.
 It’s difficult when your furry best friend has trouble settling down or displays aggressive behavior such as excessive scratching, barking, chewing, licking, and hyperactivity.
 Soothe their anxiety with these premium soft chews that contain only natural ingredients.

 It’s best to introduce dog food that is simple, and healthy for your new forever four-legged family member.
 Foods that are tough to chew, full of additives, and other harmful ingredients can cause your new dog to have an adverse reaction and not eat.